pumpbumpdump/Data-Analyst-Portfolio/README.md

 Customer Engagement: Study of customer choices, product preferences, and post-purchase behavior to determine factors influencing loyalty and satisfaction.
 See the interactive sales dashboard and visualizations I've made in Sales Dashboard Tableau Public

-See the interactive customer engagement dashboard and visualizations I've made in Customer Dashboard Tableau Public

-See the queries I used to clean, explore and filter data in SQL File

-See the data I analyzed in Excel File

 ## [Netflix Userbase Analysis](https://github.com/pumpbumpdump/Netflix-Userbase-Analysis):

 ### Project Background